 I figured it was a hardware issue and spent a lot of time troubleshooting based on that assumption--nope.

-Then I had to move my shop--pack up every tool, every part, every file drawer, move it across town, then set it all back up again--a ton of work.
+Then I had to move my shop--pack up every tool, every part, every drawer, move it across town, then set it all back up again--fun stuff.

-Once unpacked I took this back up in my new workshop, and Claude.ai caught the problem; the sketch used the "SSD1306AsciiWire.h" library to drive the OLED; my code was written like this:
+Once unpacked I revisited the build, and right away Claude.ai caught the problem; the sketch used the "SSD1306AsciiWire.h" library to drive the OLED and my code was written like this:

 Wire.begin(); //set I2C